-There has been a massive increase in searches related to physical fitness, financial investments, entertainment, e-learning searches in the last year as people continued to shelter at place and work from home due to the ongoing Covid pandemic, revealed a report on Monday.
+There has been a massive increase in searches related to physical fitness, financial investments, entertainment, and e-learning in the last year as people continued to shelter in place and work from home due to the ongoing Covid pandemic, revealed a report on Monday.

 The InMobi report, titled Search in India-2021 Trends Report, showcased insights on the shift in netizens’ online behavior and their search preferences from the data analyzed between April 2020 and June 2021.

 During this period, there was a 125 percent increase in immunity-related searches, while home-fitness-related searches like online dance and home gym saw 28 times and 14 times increase, respectively.

 Investment preference shifted from physical assets to financial instruments in the past year and an increased preference for using digital channels was seen.
 Asset management-related searches increased by 13 times, while those related to digital payments continued to grow at 12 percent.

 “In the last few years, digital content consumption has increased manifold.
 The pandemic has further accelerated digital adoption with people spending significant time on their PC, phones, and tablet screens.
 These behavioral changes have opened up newer avenues for search advertising and it will perhaps be one of the most effective mediums for brands to reach out to the right audience,” said Rohit Dosi, Director, Microsoft Advertising at InMobi, in a statement.